cafhaf22/ros2_gz_template/README.md

 # ros_gz_project_template
 A template project integrating ROS 2 and Gazebo simulator.

+##*Note: This branch template was modified to work with ignition gazebo Fortress*
+prior the use of the `gz` namespaces, this branch uses `ign` namespaces

 ## Included packages

 * `ros_gz_example_description` - holds the sdf description of the simulated system and any other assets.